 - The gap between the various representations instantly and forever disappeared, since all changes now flowed automatically from a single source of truth.

-- Developers realised without being told that changes had to flow from upstream into their code.
+- Engineers realised without being told that changes had to flow from upstream into their code.

-- Developers gained a powerful set of data processing capability out of the box, enabling to remove large slabs of hand-written logic from the code base.
+- Engineers gained a powerful set of data processing capability out of the box, enabling to remove large slabs of hand-written logic from the code base.

 - The time to introduce data model changes went from 2–4 weeks down to 2–4 hours, sometimes even down to minutes.